-• Joint working - Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution.
-This means that your employer should talk to you, your trade union, where applicable, your professional representative body and other stakeholders, as appropriate, about decisions that affect you and the services you provide.

-- Your right to become and/or remain a member of a trade union - Your employer will respect your right to either remain a member of a trade union or to join one if you wish (regardless of whether the union is recognised by your new employer or not); to be represented by a recognised trade union; and be entitled to other rights set out in employment law concerning information and consultation.
-The gov.uk website includes information about trade unions and legal rights concerning union membership. - Your right of access to trade unions If you are a member of a trade union you have a right to access and make use of the services offered by your union, such as advice (including legal advice), support and assistance, at an appropriate time, regardless of whether your trade union is recognised by your employer. - Staff experience survey - Currently, independent providers do not participate in the NHS Staff Survey.
-Your new employer (or the principle commissioning organisation) may undertake a staff experience survey at reasonable intervals and you may be invited to take part.
-A summary of the survey results and actions in response to the results should be available to staff. - Openness Your new employer should commit to achieving a climate of openness where you feel able to raise concerns, in a reasonable and responsible manner, on any aspect of service delivery without fear of recrimination.
-Your new employer should have an appropriate speaking up procedure in place, but these may not be provided by some smaller employers.
-Independent providers that are providing NHS services under the NHS Standard Contract are expected to provide access for you to local freedom to speak up guardians.
+- A commitment to joint working Your new employer is committed to the principles of effective joint working as set out in the NHS Constitution.
+This means that your employer should talk to you, your trade union, your professional representative body and other stakeholders, as appropriate, about decisions that affect you and the services you provide. - Your right to become and/or remain a member of a trade union Your employer will respect your right to either remain a member of a trade union or to join one if you wish (regardless of whether the union is recognised by your new employer or not); to be represented by a recognised trade union; and be entitled to other rights set out in employment law concerning information and consultation.
+The Gov.uk website includes information about trade unions and legal rights concerning union membership. - Your right of access to trade unions If you are a member of a trade union you have a right to access and make use of the services offered by your union, such as advice (including legal advice), support and assistance, at an appropriate time, regardless of whether your trade union is recognised by your employer. - NHS Staff Survey Your new employer will undertake the annual NHS staff survey and you may be invited to take part.
+A summary of the survey results and actions in response to the results should be available to staff locally and your organisation's results will be published nationally. - Openness Your new employer will commit to achieving a climate of openness where you feel able to raise concerns, in a reasonable and responsible manner, on any aspect of service delivery without fear of recrimination.
+Your new employer should have an appropriate speaking up procedure in place.
+The NHS Standard Contract requires every provider of NHS funded healthcare services to have at least one freedom to speak up guardian with whom staff can raise concerns, if they feel these have not been addressed through the trust's reporting mechanisms.
 See the National Guardian website to find your freedom to speak up guardian.